 Sue: Great start.
 Very stylish.
 Now I understand why you showed this to me 19 years ago.

 Sue: Oh, I get it.
-They weren’t real machine guns after all.
-They’re firing little lights at them instead.
+They weren’t real machine guns.
+They were firing little lights at them instead.

-Chellak sends the only witness to his botched execution on a deep penetration mission.
+Chellak sends the only witness to his botched execution attempt on a deep penetration mission.

 Sue: Sounds painful.

 And Sharaz Jek definitely has the hots for Peri.